Opifex fuscus: Taxonomy

 In 1921, David Miller stated that Hudson had informed him O. fuscus was in fact a mosquito, rather than a crane fly.
 In the same year, Frederick Edwards examined specimens presented to the Natural History Museum of London by Hudson and confirmed that the species was in fact a mosquito and that it belonged in the subfamily Culicinae.
 In 1922, Miller followed up with a revision of the species and designated it as its own subfamily, the Opificinae.
-However just two years later, this subfamily was recognised to the be the same as Culicinae by Edwards.
-The species last had a major revision in 1968, in which the mosquito was described in greater detail and it was assigned to the Aedini group on the basis of its more primitive characteristics.
+Just two years later, however, this subfamily was recognised to the be the same as Culicinae by Edwards.
+The species last had a major revision in 1968, in which the mosquito was described in greater detail and assigned to the Aedini group on the basis of its more primitive characteristics.
 It is commonly referred to as the "saltpool mosquito".
 The Māori word naeroa refers to mosquitoes, which includes Opifex fuscus.